 What is a ceramic filtration system?

-How does a ceramic filter system work?
+How does a ceramic filter work?

-How to use a ceramic filter system:
+When to use a ceramic filter

 What does a ceramic filter remove?